 Multiple generations per year exist in the warm desert areas.
 The generation time is 2–3 weeks during the summer months.
 Bagrada bugs have their highest survival rates at temperatures between 75°F and 91°F. Higher or lower temperatures increase development time and cause increased mortality.

 Damage (Plant Symptoms)

-Chemical control includes chemigation and contact insecticides once direct-seeded plants emerge.
-For transplants and established fields additional chemical options are available and may be considered.
-Monitoring for insects in the morning after temperatures are above 85°F is important as populations may be highly localized.
-Leaves with star-shaped lesions may be easier to spot than the insects themselves.
+Monitoring for bagrada bugs in the morning after temperatures are above 85°F can determine if a field is infested.
+Leaves with starshaped lesions may be easier to spot than the insects themselves.
 In young cole crop fields, bugs may be found at the plant/soil interface during early morning and late afternoon when temperatures are cooler.
 Removing weedy mustard plants from around fields can reduce the number of bagrada bugs in area between cole crops.

 Thomas M. Perring and Darcy A. Reed, Department of Entomology, University of California, Riverside, CA 92521